Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Checklist: **
 - Take a screenshot and convert it in black and white.
 The loss of colour should not cause difficulty while navigating, nor cause loss of information.
 - Turn off the speakers, the level of information should remain the same.
+- Be sure that links are not only identified by a different colour, usually underline them.

 **Users’ goal: **